Lukeeeeee/IntelligentTrainerPublic/README.md

 i.	`TargetAgent.train()`: train its own model, like a DDPG or TRPO

 ii.	`TargetAgent.env_status`: a status representing the target agent is sampling from real environment or cyber environment, we use a setter method to modify this status.
-The agent’s memory and other environment related attributes will be switched automatically.
+The agentï¿½s memory and other environment related attributes will be switched automatically.

 iii.`TargetAgent.predict()`: We add the epsilon-greedy and action noise in this method